On algebraic structures of the Hochschild complex

 The coproduct (\ref{eq-cup-frob})

-corresponds to the diagram in Figure \ref{Figurenew3}.
-The dual of $\theta$ induces a product on $HH^*(A,A^\vee)$ which under isomorphism $HH^*(A,A^\vee) \simeq HH^*(A,A)$ corresponds to the cup product on $HH^*(A,A)$ (see Section \ref{section2}).
-On should think of the latter as the the algebraic model of the Chas-Sullivan \cite{CS1} product on $H_*(LM)$.
+corresponds to the diagram in Figure~\ref{Figurenew3}.
+The dual of $\theta$ induces a product on $HH^*(A,A^\vee)$ which under the isomorphism $HH^*(A,A^\vee) \simeq HH^*(A,A)$ corresponds to the cup product on $HH^*(A,A)$ (see Section~\ref{sec:Frobenius}).
+One should think of the latter as the algebraic model of the Chas-Sullivan product on $H_*(LM)$~\cite{CS1}.

-The homotopy $h$ for co-commutativity of the $\theta$ as defined in (\ref{eq-cup-frob}) corresponds to the diragram in Figure \ref{Figurenew4}.
+The homotopy $h$ defined in (\ref{homotpy-cocom}) for the cocommutativity of $\theta$ corresponds to the diagram in Figure~\ref{Figurenew4}.